 (Irma) When Dad retired, we settled in a small town in south central New Mexico, Socorro.
 It's a college town, with the bulk of the population having something to do with New Mexico Tech.
 When I was in junior high school, one of the college students was going home back east for the summer, and needed to store her piano.
 My family offered to have it at our house.
 The piano was an old, blonde upright, a little worse for wear.
 But that instrument opened up a whole new world of music for me.
 Up to that point, I knew very little about music theory, reading music, scales, or anything other than playing and singing by ear.
 I started noodling around with it, figured out how to play guitar chords on the piano, and began to plink out melodies.
 The first song I learned to play with two hands (ooooooo!) was Nadia's Theme.
 Not because of the Olympic gymnast, but because it was the theme song to The Young and the Restless, a soap that I had started watching with Mom.
 I can't believe I'm actually admitting to having ever watched a soap.
 Nevertheless, the song was beautiful, and I had found yet another instrument to accompany my singing.
 Unlike the guitar, I found I could play in keys such as F, Bb, and Eb with ease.
 For the first time, I was playing with written music, as long as it had guitar chords!
 From that point, I was able to learn to decipher printed music: keys, time signatures, treble and bass clef.
 The mystery of music theory had begun to unravel.

-When Scott came to New Mexico Tech, he wanted to bring his electric piano, but didn't have room in the dorm.
+When Scott came to New Mexico Tech, he wanted to bring his electric piano, but didn't have space in his dorm room.
 As he was playing in my band, once again I offered to have it at our house.
 I didn't give it back to him until we were married.
-In the years since, I've played a lot of piano leading congregational singing, and do some duet or ensemble numbers with me on piano or keyboard.
+In the years since, I've played a lot of piano leading choirs, congregational singing, and do some duet or ensemble numbers with me on piano or keyboard.

 keyboard